 I stayed at the Abbey Court Hostel, which is very central.
 Firstly, I liked the free breakfast and large seating area for doing work, but my female dorm room and ensuite were very small.
 I highly recommend booking accommodation as early as possible, as this was one of the only options I had left when I booked about three weeks in advance.
 If I was to return, I’d probably look at Jacobs Inn as it has a better rating.

 For fellow solo travellers, here are my hostelling tips and some great ways to meet people when travelling alone.

 1. Do a free walking tour

 I did a free walking tour on my first day, which picked me up from my hostel.
 We walked across Ha’Penny Bridge and visited Temple Bar and Dublin Castle, before finishing at Trinity College.
 We had a break during the tour as well.
-I actually learned some interesting facts on this tour, particularly about Veronica Guerin.
+I learned some interesting facts on this tour, particularly about Veronica Guerin.
 A name I’d never heard before, but she sounded like an amazing Irish woman (Cate Blanchett even starred in a movie about her).
 Our guide also told us some insider tips, which you know I LOVE.

 2. Have brunch at San Lorenzo’s

 One of those tips was to visit San Lorenzo’s to try their Coco Pops French toast.
 Oh yes, it was French toast coated in Coco Pops, with a delectable sauce, ice cream and banana.
 I found the service at San Lorenzo’s to be very underwhelming, but the meal was delicious.
-They also only open at 11, which is something to remember.
+They are also only open at 11, which is something to remember.

 3. Wander through Phoenix Park

-Phoenix Park is actually the largest public park in any European capital city.
+Phoenix Park is the largest public park in any European capital city.
 It’s a great alternative to St Stephen’s Green and is home to Dublin Zoo, which is a great Dublin attraction for visiting families.

 5. Swim the day away at the National Aquatic Centre